inkstitch/inkstitch/_docs/001-002-customize.md

 You can speed up your work with Ink/Stitch, if you assign shortcut keys.
 Go to: `Edit > Preferences > Interface > Keyboard Shortcuts` and enter your desired key combinations.
 [More information](http://wiki.inkscape.org/wiki/index.php/Customizing_Inkscape)

-The following list was provided by lexelby:
+The following list was suggested by lexelby:

 Shortcut&nbsp;Keys | Effect
 -------- | --------